To guide the practice of

 The SCPW-FDV should only be involved in joint responses where there is a clear role or purpose for the Department.

-Worker and adult/child victim safety must be the primary considerations when home visits are planned.
-Refer to Chapter 2.3: Assessing Emotional Abuse - Family and Domestic Violence and Managing Safe Client Contact with the Department (also in related resources).
+Worker, adult and child victim safety must be the primary considerations when home visits are planned.
+Refer to Chapter 2.3 Assessing Emotional Abuse - Family and Domestic Violence and Managing Safe Client Contact with the Department (also in related resources).